This month’s scripture writing theme is about Parenting

 Please share your scripture writing on social media.
 You never know who you could encourage by sharing the work you are doing to grow in God’s word!

 Connect with us on The Diligent Woman Facebook page.
 There we share study tips, scripture encouragement, weekly encouragement videos, and live Bible studies.
+You can also find us on Gab and Youtube.
+You can listen to The Diligent Woman podcast on your favorite podcast player too!

 You can share on Facebook, Instagram – wherever you “hang out”.
 Use the hashtag #DWScriptureWriting or #ScriptureWritingClub so we can search and find what you have shared.